• Skip to primary navigation

 Australia has made it clear that the country has an inclination towards adopting blockchain technology.
 Australia has been making a lot of news with regard to the incorporation of blockchain tech.
 Back in September, the Australian government announced that it was allocating a whopping $6.9 million to explore the potentials of blockchain tech.
 This was further followed by a major Australian mango producer employing blockchain tech to track mangoes.

-Filed Under: Blockchain, News, World Tagged With: Australia, Blockchain
+Filed Under: Blockchain, Cryptocurrency News, World

 Primary Sidebar